-Illinois Municipal Retirement Fund Suite 500 2211 York Road Oak Brook IL 60523-2337 Member Services Representatives 1-800-ASK-IMRF www.imrf.org GENERAL MEMORANDUM Number: 631 Date: November 15, 2012 To: All Authorized Agents Subject: Voluntary Payments to Reduce the Unfunded Actuarial Accrued Liability We encourage each Authorized Agent to share this memorandum with their unit of government's financial adminstrators.
+Illinois Municipal Retirement Fund Suite 500 2211 York Road Oak Brook IL 60523-2337 Member Services Representatives 1-800-ASK-IMRF www.imrf.org GENERAL MEMORANDUM Number: 644 Date: November 15, 2013 To: All Authorized Agents Subject: Voluntary Payments to Reduce the Unfunded Actuarial Accrued Liability We encourage each Authorized Agent to share this memorandum with their unit of government's financial adminstrators.
 Executive Summary Recently employers who have an unfunded actuarial accrued liability (UAAL) have inquired how they can reduce their unfunded balance.
 The UAAL can be reduced in three ways: - 1.
 IMRF could earn more on its investments than its assumed rate of return of 7.5%. - 2.
 An employer pays the employer contribution rate set annually by IMRF including a Funding Adjustment dedicated to paying 7.5% interest and principal on its UAAL. - 3.
 An employer can make voluntary payments specifically designated to pay down the UAAL.
-If you are interested in discussing the pros and cons of making additional contributions for your entity, please contact Richard DeCleene, Chief Financial Officer, at 630-368-5345 or rdecleene@imrf.org.
+If you are interested in discussing the pros and cons of making additional contributions for your entity, please contact IMRF's Chief Financial Officer.
+In order to maximize potential benefits, it is important to make additional contributions before year-end.
 Recently employers with an unfunded actuarial accrued liability (UAAL) have inquired how they can reduce their unfunded balance.
 The UAAL can be reduced in three ways: 1.
 IMRF could earn more on its investments than its assumed rate of return of 7.5%.
 While this would be the most beneficial for all employers, it is not probable from an actuarial perspective.
 Over the long term, IMRF does not believe that it will earn investment returns that are significantly more or less than 7.5%.
 From a historical perspective, IMRF earned significantly more than 7.5% during the 1990s; the average annual return was 12.29%.
 However, in the 2000s, IMRF earned significantly less; the average annual return was 4.23%.
 IMRF assumes it will earn 7.5% over the long term and sets employer contribution rates accordingly.
-General Memorandum 631 November 15, 2012 Voluntary Payments to Reduce the Unfunded Actuarial Accrued Liability Page 2 of 3 2.
+General Memorandum 644 November 15, 2013 Voluntary Payments to Reduce the Unfunded Actuarial Accrued Liability Page 2 of 3 2.
 An employer pays the employer contribution rate set annually by IMRF.
 On each employer's Contribution Rate Notice (available via the Document Archive of Employer Access), the Retirement Rate is broken out by "Normal Cost" and "Funding Adjustment."
 The Normal Cost is the cost to purchase a year of service in the current year.
 The Funding Adjustment is that portion of the employer rate dedicated to paying interest and principal on its UAAL.
 The UAAL carries a 7.5% interest charge.
-For 2013 employer contribution rates:
+For 2014 employer contribution rates: